-If you can't find the answer to your question in these guidance notes or on our website, please email info@covenantfund.org.uk
+If you can't find the answer to your question in these guidance notes or on our website, please email info@covenantfund.org.uk has been spent.

 We are only able to offer technical advice to applicants.
 We cannot advise on whether your proposed project is a good idea, or whether it is likely to receive funding.